griffithlab/pmbio.org/_posts/0010-03-01-AWS_AMI_Setup.md

 ```

 ### apache web serve setup
 Set up apache web server for convenient access to files.
-First, edit config to allow files to be served from /workspace/.
+This will allow students to easily download generated data from the `/workspace` directory.
+This directory is served from the IPv4 Public IP, which will be different for each user.
+This IP address can be viewed from the AWS EC2 instance site.
 ```bash
 # start sudo shell
 sudo bash